Great Continental Divide Motorcycle Route

 The GCDR route on the map below is the main route in Blue, the easier options are shown in Green and the harder options are shown in Red.
 Zoom in for incredible detail.
 And enjoy dreaming of the ride!

 If you have been dreaming about riding adventures like this, now is the time.
-This year the route has been updated with both easy and hard route options.
+The route has been updated with both easy and hard route options.
 Riders need not be bored or ride over their head, as built into the route are choices to fit each rider.

 Yes, the perfect ride for that new bike.